 With AWS, the main focus is on allowing a developer to create applications on any common server and application stack.
 The developer creates an image of the desired OS and application stack, which they can bring up on demand.
 But such comprehensive low-level control opens up a lot of complexity.

 The strengths of the AWS approach is flexibility.
-The developer gets full control of the environment, storage, and networking, and can run it in the same way as an application in a local IT
+The developer gets full control of the environment, storage, and networking, and can run it in the same way as an application in a local IT environment.
+It can also provide performance and the flexibility to scale up as required.

 On the downside, load balancing is often tightly bound to the application server it is running on.
 As the application moves to AWS, the developer does not know how many servers he needs until he tests the application, and then someone will have to monitor it to scale up during moments of peak demand.